datreeio/katacoda-scenarios/datree-demo/step6.md

-Now that you fixed 2 misconfigurations, let's run Datree again:
+Now that you fixed 2 misconfigurations, let's run Datree again
 ➡️ `datree test ~/.datree/k8s-demo.yaml`{{execute}}

 Scroll down the terminal output and you will notice that instead of 4,